-U.K. turns to car manufacturers to make ventilators in wartime-like effort
+U.K. asks Rolls-Royce and Jaguar to make ventilators in wartime-like effort

 And so the government has reached out to firms including Rolls-Royce, Airbus, Jaguar Land Rover and Vauxhall.

-Simon Stevens, chief executive of NHS England, told a parliamentary committee that Prime Minister Boris Johnson had spoken with manufacturers, personally, “to seek to bring new supply into the country for mechanical ventilation, and we have set an open-ended goal for what that would be.”
+Simon Stevens, chief executive of NHS England, told a parliamentary committee that Prime Minister Boris Johnson had spoken with manufacturers personally “to seek to bring new supply into the country for mechanical ventilation, and we have set an open-ended goal for what that would be.”

-The request reveals a note of panic, as new forecasts predict the number of patients suffering from coronavirus infection may soon begin to soar into the tens of thousands here — and that the National Health Service is frighteningly underprepared.
+The request reveals a note of panic, as new forecasts predict the number of patients suffering from the coronavirus may soon begin to soar into the tens of thousands here — and that the National Health Service is frighteningly underprepared.

-The government earlier this month estimated it had 5,000 ventilators on hand.
+The government this month estimated it had 5,000 ventilators on hand.
 Stevens provided lawmakers a more precise tally.
 NHS hospitals in England, which serve a population of 56 million, have only 8,165 mechanical ventilators on hand, including 750 designed to treat children that would have to be repurposed for populations at greater risk, plus another 691 in private practice, and 35 held by the military.

 The paucity of ventilators in Britain is made worse by a worldwide shopping spree by governments seeking breathing machines, which can cost between $25,000 to $50,000, depending on the model.
 Everyone is facing back orders.

-British technologists say, in theory, it would be possible for a Rolls-Royce or Mini Cooper factory, with their sophisticated tooling and skilled staff, to turn itself into a ventilator manufacturer.
+British technologists say, in theory, it would be possible for a Rolls-Royce or Mini Cooper factory, with its sophisticated tooling and skilled workers, to turn itself into a ventilator manufacturer.

 But can the British boffins DIY the country out of this crisis?

-The government is not looking for most sophisticated ventilator, but an economy model, made with available components.
+The government is not looking for the most sophisticated ventilator, but an economy model, made with available components.
 It doesn’t want the Bentley Betayga of ventilators; it wants a Chevy Spark.

 The challenges are daunting.

 “There’s the skill and capability in the U.K. to do it.
-But how quickly?” said Robert Harrison, professor of automation at Warwick University.
+But how quickly?” said Robert Harrison, professor of automation at the University of Warwick.

 “These are life-critical, very sophisticated instruments, composed of electronics, sensors, valves, pumps,” he said, adding that the machines are also highly regulated medical devices, not vacuum cleaners.